jintonic/gears/INSTALL.md

 # macOS

-## Install pre-compiled Geant4 in MacOS
+## Install pre-compiled Geant4 in macOS

-You can download the pre-compiled Geant4 libraries for the MacOS [here](https://geant4.web.cern.ch/support/download).
+You can download the pre-compiled Geant4 libraries for the macOS [here](https://geant4.web.cern.ch/support/download).
 By default, it will be saved to `~/Downloads`.

 ```sh
 $ cd ~/Downloads/Geant4-10.6.1-Darwin/bin